awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 + `aws-sdk-java` – The request was made with the AWS SDK for Java\.
 + `aws-sdk-ruby` – The request was made with the AWS SDK for Ruby\.
 + `aws-cli/1.3.23 Python/2.7.6 Linux/2.6.18-164.el5` – The request was made with the AWS CLI installed on Linux\.
-For events originated by AWS, this field is usually `aws-internal/#` where `#` is a number used for internal purposes\.
+For events originated by AWS, this field is usually `AWS Internal/#`, where `#` is a number used for internal purposes\.

 **`errorCode`**
 The AWS service error if the request returns an error\.